twitter/communitynotes/documentation/under-the-hood/ranking-notes.md

 ## What’s New?

+**Mar 3, 2025**
+- Update supervised confidence modeling to (1) allow notes with higher flip probability to gather ratings for a longer time before being set to Currently Rated Helpful (CRH), (2) identify more such notes with higher flip probability by adjusting supervised modeling thresholds, and (3) add a minimum delay for all notes that reach CRH criteria to gather more ratings before being set to CRH.
+Notes are shown as a note preview during that time, to help gather ratings.

 **Feb 28, 2025**
 - Update note assignment to topic threshold, increasing probability that notes with topic seed words are assigned to associated topic.
 - Additional Not Helpful scoring logic (RatioCRNH scoring rule) to identify more notes that are widely rated as Not Helpful.